Literacy and Numeracy

 All students in Years 7-11 are assessed for Reading Comprehension, Reading Accuracy and Spelling.
-Assessments take place each September for new students and each June for other year groups.
+Assessments take place in September for Year 7 students and each June for other year groups.

 The Learning Development Department

 A specialist teacher for Dyslexia, Literacy and Numeracy co-ordinates the following programmes, supported by a Teaching Assistant Leading on Literacy and Numeracy:

 - · Personalised Programmes for Reading and Spelling.
 A small number of targeted students in Year 7 and 8 are disapplied from MFL and access these programmes which are structured from assessment data in order to secure best progress.
 Students are not expected to select a language for their option choices, but once students have made the necessary progress then they can access an additional Option subject in place of this session at GCSE.